SOSmap Becomes Virtual Bridge Between Those in Need and Those Who Can Give | Saigoneer

-After two weeks of expedited development, a new mobile application called SOSmap has become a sterling bridge between those in need and those who can give in Vietnam.
+After two weeks of expedited development, a new mobile application called SOSmap has become a bridge between those in need and those who can give in Vietnam.
 So far, the initiative has helped channel dozens of tons of food and other necessities to 3,000 households facing hardships due to the pandemic.

-In the current COVID-19 outbreak, many residents of Saigon and across Vietnam are finding it unexpectedly challenging to procure food due to local shortages.
+In the current COVID-19 outbreak, many residents of Saigon and people across Vietnam are finding it unexpectedly challenging to procure food due to local shortages.
 For disadvantaged families where the breadwinners have lost their jobs, fulfilling even the most basic needs is even tougher.

-The assistance application and website SOSmap was born in such a dire context, aiming to streamline the donation process by connecting donors with those who actually need help.
+The assistance application and website SOSmap was born in such a dire context, aiming to streamline the donation process by directly connecting donors with those who actually need help.
 The project was undertaken by tech firm XTEK in collaboration with the Vietnam Women's Union; the Institute of Science, Technology and Rural Development; and a women’s union under the Ministry of Public Security.

 The app’s interface features a Google Maps API and two options to those who want to “donate” or are “in need.”
 Users can then fill in the amount of items they can give away or are seeking.